 - Handicapped Badass: When he emerges, he has a peg-leg styled after a billiard cuestick.

 - Hero Killer: Normal Hero Killers kill other characters.
 Lord English kills the author of the story.
 And then he starts killing the heroes' ghosts.

-- The Juggernaut: His main power, from his deal with Yaldaboath is the power to destroy anything and everything.
+- His main power, from his deal with Yaldaboath is the power to destroy anything and everything.

 - Kick the Dog: He attacks Ms. Paint for no reason, and she was not even close to resembling a threat to him.